SimonMaghiar/FreeRTOS_NUCLEO_F446RE_Projects/README.md

 Mutex are the best choice to implement the mutual exclusion.
 That is protectcing access of a shared item.

-Sempahores also can be used to implement the  $bg-blue mutual exclusion but it will introduce some serious design issues.
+Sempahores also can be used to implement the mutual exclusion but it will introduce some serious design issues.

+2 ways we can implement the mutual exclusion in FreeRTOS is:

+1.Using Binary semaphore APIs
+2.Using Mutex APIs

 There are two types of semaphore: Binary and Counting Sempanhore.